How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Your new chart or graph will now be added to the ‘Visualizer Library’ section …
+The new chart or graph will now be added to the ‘Visualizer Library’ section …

-After adding a new chart or graph to the ‘Visualizer Library’, you can edit it, clone it, or delete it …
+After an item has been added to the ‘Visualizer Library’, you can edit its details, clone it, or delete it …

 Plugin Usage